 Most of the early protocols in the electrical automation industry were proprietary protocols developed by device manufacturers.
-Although proprietary protocols work especially well with devices from the same manufacturer, lack of interoperability – along with vendor dependency – pushed electrical companies toward standard and open-source protocols.
-Today, device manufacturers have adopted popular standard protocols.
-As a result, proprietary protocols have been almost completely phased out from the industry.
+Although proprietary protocols work especially well with the devices from the same manufacturer, lack of interoperability along with vendor dependency pushed electrical companies toward standard and open source protocols.
+Today, device manufacturers have adopted popular standard protocols and proprietary protocols have been almost completely phased out from the industry.
 Like other protocols, substation automation communication protocols have evolved along with communication infrastructure improvement.
 Unlike slow and error-prone older protocols, newer protocols can deal with different communication mediums, recover from communication sever failures and deliver information in a more robust way.

-Although older protocols such as MODBUS are still used in substation automation, most of the systems have already adopted protocols like DNP3 (North America) and IEC 60870 (Europe) as their de facto default protocol.
+Although older protocols like MODBUS are still used in substation automation, most of the systems has already adopted protocols like DNP3 (North America) and IEC 60870 (Europe) as their de facto default protocol.

 In addition to the set of rules, control headers and error recovery mechanism, traditional protocols also define the structure of a “point list.”
 A point list is the list of all data points the communication parties want to exchange as well as additional information such as point address and point type.
 The point list is defined during the configuration of a communication instance and will be deployed in the devices that will use that communication instance.